Lazarus Group

 S0593 ECCENTRICBANDWAGON [40] Command and Scripting Interpreter: Windows Command Shell, Data Staged: Local Data Staging, Indicator Removal: File Deletion, Input Capture: Keylogging, Obfuscated Files or Information, Screen Capture

-S0181 FALLCHILL [31] Create or Modify System Process: Windows Service, Data Obfuscation: Protocol Impersonation, Encrypted Channel: Symmetric Cryptography, File and Directory Discovery, Indicator Removal: Timestomp, Indicator Removal: File Deletion, System Information Discovery, System Network Configuration Discovery
+S0181 FALLCHILL [33] Create or Modify System Process: Windows Service, Data Obfuscation: Protocol or Service Impersonation, Encrypted Channel: Symmetric Cryptography, File and Directory Discovery, Indicator Removal: Timestomp, Indicator Removal: File Deletion, System Information Discovery, System Network Configuration Discovery

-S0431 HotCroissant [40] Application Window Discovery, Command and Scripting Interpreter: Windows Command Shell, Encrypted Channel: Symmetric Cryptography, Exfiltration Over C2 Channel, File and Directory Discovery, Hide Artifacts: Hidden Window, Indicator Removal: File Deletion, Ingress Tool Transfer, Native API, Obfuscated Files or Information: Software Packing, Obfuscated Files or Information, Process Discovery, Scheduled Task/Job: Scheduled Task, Screen Capture, Service Stop, Software Discovery, System Information Discovery, System Network Configuration Discovery, System Owner/User Discovery, System Service Discovery
+S0431 HotCroissant [42] Application Window Discovery, Command and Scripting Interpreter: Windows Command Shell, Encrypted Channel: Symmetric Cryptography, Exfiltration Over C2 Channel, File and Directory Discovery, Hide Artifacts: Hidden Window, Indicator Removal: File Deletion, Ingress Tool Transfer, Native API, Obfuscated Files or Information: Software Packing, Obfuscated Files or Information: Encrypted/Encoded File, Process Discovery, Scheduled Task/Job: Scheduled Task, Screen Capture, Service Stop, Software Discovery, System Information Discovery, System Network Configuration Discovery, System Owner/User Discovery, System Service Discovery

 S0271 KEYMARBLE [43] Command and Scripting Interpreter: Windows Command Shell, Encrypted Channel: Symmetric Cryptography, File and Directory Discovery, Indicator Removal: File Deletion, Ingress Tool Transfer, Modify Registry, Process Discovery, Screen Capture, System Information Discovery, System Network Configuration Discovery